-Here is the list of drone delivery companies that are now growing in the air space for their package delivery through drones.
-Though the drone delivery facilities are still limited in number and form, still some companies are utilizing their services in this way.
+Here is the list of drone delivery companies now growing in the air space for their package delivery through drones.
+Though drone delivery facilities are still limited in number and form, some companies are utilizing their services in this way.
 Hence it is worth checking out who is spearheading this advancement of parcel delivery.
 Have a look.

 Well, it is evident to us that Amazon always has the hunger to do something new and innovative to amplify its delivery facilities.
 Whether it is their faster delivery through Prime membership or it is delivering the parcels through drone, this eCommerce giant is unstoppable.

 Amazon prime air drone delivery will enable itself to deliver packages up to 5-30 pounds with small drones.
 Amazon is working on developing and testing its Prime Air facilities.
 The development and testing works are going on at its U.K, US.
 France, Austria, and Israel.

 Amazon gained approval from the FAA to operate its Prime Air drone in 2020.
 As Amazon thinks, it will enable them to deliver packages safely and effectively to their customers.
 At the re: MARS conference Amazon talked about its launch of the Prime Air drone facilities.
 The company also received a grant for its ground-based mobile drone fulfillment services in 2017.